Hintco logo

 in preparation

-The H2Global mechanism has drawn interest from various governments, with the Dutch Ministry of Economic Affairs and Climate (Ministerie van Economische Zaken en Klimaat, EZK) becoming the first government after BMWK to provide funding for an H2Global tender.
+The H2Global mechanism has drawn interest from various governments, with the Dutch Ministry of Climate Policy and Green Growth (Ministerie van Klimaat en Groene Groei, KGG) becoming the first government after BMWK to provide funding for an H2Global tender.

 Frequently asked questions